Transcreation Vs. Translation | What's the difference?

 Transcreation vs. Translation – what are the differences?

-Transcreation and translation are two terms which interrelate on many levels, although the processes and final outcomes are different.
+Transcreation and translation services are two terms which interrelate on many levels, although the processes and final outcomes are different.
 Understanding what the specific differences between transcreation and translation are wouldn’t be possible without fully understanding what these terms mean independently.

 ‘Translation’ is a term generally known and understood and much easier to explain from the two.
 Although there are many different types of translations, such as literal, human or machine – the term generally describes, quite simply, conveying text from one language into another.